remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/encryption-algorithms/block-ciphers/aes.md

 [FIPS 197](https://csrc.nist.gov/pubs/fips/197/final)

-AES is a block cipher that operates on a **block of 128 bits**.
+AES is a block cipher that operates on a single **block of 128 bits**.
+AES does not specify how to encrypt multiple blocks of 128 bits of data.

 It breaks the plaintext into similar size blocks.

 The key length can be one of the following (bits): **128**, **192** or **256**.